On Eagleson's theorem in the non-stationary setup: introduction

-The results described in the latter paragraph concern partial sums $S_n=\sum_{j=0}^{n-1}Y_n$ generated by vector-valued stationary process $\{Y_n\}$ defined on a probability space $(\Om,\cF,\mu)$, and in this paper we prove certain versions of Eagleson's theorem for non-stationary sequences of vector-valued processes $\{Y_n\}$ satisfying certain mixing (decay of correlations) conditions which hold true for many sequential dynamical systems including ones arising as realizations of random dynamical systems, as well as for wide classes of inhomogeneous Markov chains.
-Note that for real-valued $Y_n$'s Eagleson's results also apply when the tail-$\sigma$ algebra of $\{Y_n\}$ is trivial, which will be the case in most of the examples we have in mind.
+The results described in the latter paragraph concern partial sums $S_n=\sum_{j=0}^{n-1}Y_n$ generated by vector-valued stationary process $\{Y_n\}$ defined on a probability space $(\Om,\cF,\mu)$, and in this paper we prove certain versions of Eagleson's theorem for non-stationary sequences of vector-valued processes $\{Y_n\}$ satisfying certain mixing (decay of correlations) conditions which hold true for many sequential dynamical systems including the ones arising as realizations of random dynamical systems, as well as for wide classes of inhomogeneous Markov chains and other mixing sequences.
+Note that for real-valued $Y_n$'s Eagleson's results \cite{Eag} also apply when the tail-$\sigma$ algebra of $\{Y_n\}$ is trivial, which will be the case in most of the examples we have in mind.
 We start with the above vector-valued case, but when $Y_n$'s are real-valued we also prove a quantitative version, which means that we obtain explicit estimates on the convergence rate in the weak convergence with respect to a measure $m$ which is absolutely continuous with respect to $\mu$, in terms of the rate in the corresponding convergence with respect to the original measure $\mu$ (for which the mixing conditions originally hold).
-The question of optimal convergence rate will also be addressed, as well as the problem of re-centering and re-normalizing after the change of measure.
-We also prove a non-stationary version of Eagleson's theorem for continuous time stochastic processes of the form $\cS_n(t)=S_{[nt]}/b_n$ (i.e. a version for the weak invariance principle).
-Our results, for instance yield the weak invariance principle,which follows from the results in \cite{DFGTV0} and \cite{DH}, with respect to the Lebesgure measure and not only with respect to the random equivariant measures.
+The question of optimal convergence rate will also be addressed, as well as the problem of re-centering and re-normalizing after changing the measure.
+We also prove a non-stationary version of Eagleson's theorem for continuous time stochastic processes of the form $\cS_n(t)=S_{[nt]}f/b_n$ (i.e. a version for the WIP).
+Our results, for instance yield the WIP for the compositions of random Anosov or expanding maps considered in \cite{DFGTV0} and \cite{DFGTV2}, with respect to the Lebesgure measure and not only with respect to the random equivariant measures (the WIP for such maps follows from the almost sure invariance principles which were obtained in \cite{DFGTV0} and \cite{DH}).
+Finally, we will also discuss a version of Eagleson's theorem in the, so called, iterated WIP, which we expect to have applications in smooth approximations of stochastic differential equations for non-stationary suspension flows built over random and sequential dynamical systems (i.e. in a non-stationary version of \cite{KM}).